jomz/radiant-tags-extension/HELP.md

 Which would iterate over all the resulting pages, like you do with children:each.
 When you define scope, only this page and any of it's (grand)children will be used.
+Using scope="current_page" will use the page that is currently being rendered as scope.
 You can also set limit, offset etc like with children:each.

 Using r:tagged in it's default setting searches for pages that have all of the given tags.